chamilc/blog/_posts/2017-11-24-Velama-Sutta.md

 >“If one were to feed a community of monks headed by the Buddha, that would be more fruitful than, if one
 >were feed to a Tathagata.”

 >“If one were built and dedicated a lodge or stupa to the community of monks of the four directions, that
 >would be more fruitful than, if one were feed to a community of monks headed by the Buddha”

-As blessed one said that is the maximum you can gain by feeding one person.
-But if you like to earn more and more merits there is a way.
-That is you have to think about community of monks.
-Now let’s go to the next step.

->“If one were to feed a community of monks headed by the Buddha, that would be more fruitful than, if one
->were feed to a Tathagata.”

->“If one were built and dedicated a lodge or stupa to the community of monks of the four directions, that
->would be more fruitful than, if one were feed to a community of monks headed by the Buddha”